 - We found little information to determine whether interventions are equally appropriate for or have been successfully adapted to other race/ethnic cultures within the United States, rural communities/communities with low resources, or specific populations of PLWD, such as people with Down syndrome or complex presentations of dementias.

 Objective.
 To understand the evidence base for care interventions for people living with dementia (PLWD) and their caregivers, and to assess the potential for broad dissemination and implementation of that evidence.

-Suggested citation: Butler M, Gaugler JE, Talley KMC, Abdi HI, Desai PJ, Duval S, Fort ML, Nelson VA, NG W, Ouellette JM, Ratner E, Saha J, Shippee T, Wagner BL, Wilt TJ, Yeshi L. Care Interventions for People Living With Dementia and Their Caregivers.
+Suggested citation: Butler M, Gaugler JE, Talley KMC, Abdi HI, Desai PJ, Duval S, Forte ML, Nelson VA, Ng W, Ouellette JM, Ratner E, Saha J, Shippee T, Wagner BL, Wilt TJ, Yeshi L. Care Interventions for People Living With Dementia and Their Caregivers.
 Comparative Effectiveness Review No. 231.
 (Prepared by the Minnesota Evidence-based Practice Center under Contract No. 290-2015-00008-I.) AHRQ Publication No. 20-EHC023.
-Rockville, MD: Agency for Healthcare Research and Quality; July 2020.
+Rockville, MD: Agency for Healthcare Research and Quality; August 2020.
 Posted final reports are located on the Effective Health Care Program search page.
-DOI: https://doi.org/10.23970/AHRQEPCCER231.
+DOI: 10.23970/AHRQEPCCER231.